Q&A for first-time attendees

 Is nudity allowed?

-Public nudity is also against the rules at these venues.
+Public nudity is also against the rules at this venue.

 Are pets allowed?